CodeforAustralia/DTF-Blog/_posts/2017-1-24-Ben-WhatIf-DTF-1Year.md

 ---
 layout: post
 title: What If...
-The DTF fellowship was 12 months
+The DTF fellowship was for 12 months?
 ---

 _24/01/2017_